caiomsouza/upm/seminarios/s1-metodologia-de-la-investigacion/day01.md

 # S1 - Seminario Metodologia de La Investigacion

 Profa.
 Dra.
-Asuncion Gomez Perez explained about Master of Science in Artificial Intelligence, the aster thesis and about the Phd program at UPM.
+Asuncion Gomez Perez explained about Master of Science in Artificial Intelligence, the master thesis and about the Phd program at UPM.<BR>

-To start the PhD program is very important to define the problem to research about it.
+To start the PhD program is very important to define the problem to research about it.<BR>

-The entire Phd program takes about 3 to 5 years to complete.
+The entire Phd program takes about 3 to 5 years to complete.<BR>

 To have "Mencion Internacional" it is important to:
 * Write the Phd Thesis in English;